cloudnative-pg/cloudnative-pg/docs/src/scheduling.md

     this page we assume you are familiar with concepts like affinity, anti-affinity, node selectors, and so on.

-You can control how the Cloud Native PostgreSQL cluster's instances should be scheduled through the [`affinity`](api_reference.md#AffinityConfiguration) section in the definition of the cluster, which supports:
+You can control how the CloudNativePG cluster's instances should be scheduled through the [`affinity`](api_reference.md#AffinityConfiguration) section in the definition of the cluster, which supports: